Shahin-01/VQA-AD/README.md

 ## The framework at a high level
 **Input:** a driving frame and a question associated with an action performed in that frame  <br>
-**Output:** The model's top five predictions (i.e., answer) for the asked question on that action in the frame with corresponding softmax probability scores.
+**Output:** The model's top five predictions (i.e., answers) for the asked question on that action in the frame with corresponding softmax probability scores.
 ## Setup

 Firstly, we need to get the MS COCO files.
 In order to get the MS COCO files, we need to go to  the ```src/utilities``` folder and execute ``` download_and_unzip_datasets.csh ```.
 The commands inside this script file will download the MS COCO images.
 Once this step is completed,  execute the ```make_vocabs_for_questions_answers.py``` file.
 This script will generate the question and answer vocabularies for the MS COCO images.